yangsuiyun/master-python/02Containers and Collections.md

 200
 ```
 ## It maintains a chain of defaults
 Configuration of command lines can from: command line arguments, environment variables, local files, etc. And there is a notion of priority of these sources.
-ChinaMap always get a value of key from left sub-dictionary to lef sub-dictionary.
+ChinaMap always get a value of key from left sub-dictionary to right sub-dictionary.
 ```python
 # cli.py
 import argparse